idaholab/virtual_test_bed/doc/content/htgr/httr/httr_steady_state_model_description.md

 #### Fluid Properties

 In the 'FluidProperties' block, we use the Spline Based Table Lookup fluid properties for Helium.

+!alert note
+Helium SBTL properties are available as a submodule of RELAP-7.
+If your access level does not provide them, please contact the MOOSE team for access.
+They should be open-sourced shortly.

 !listing httr/steady_state_and_null_transient/thermal_hydraulics_CR_steady.i block=FluidProperties